 - The contrast between test ideas.

-But if I asked you to tell between sugar water and salted water you’d be able to do that on the first sip.
-This is because the contrast is massive.
+But if I asked you to tell between sugar water and salt water, you could do that on the first sip.
+The contrast is massive.

-If you can incorporate the same type of contrast between your test ideas it will allow the testing tool to declare a winner much faster.
+Incorporate the same type of contrast when you test ideas.
+It will help the testing tool declare a winner much faster.